 Find a CBC Near You!

-The 116th Christmas Bird Count will be held from December 14, 2015, to January 5, 2016.
+The 122nd Christmas Bird Count will be held from December 14, 2021, to January 5, 2022.
 Your local count will occur on one day between those inclusive dates.
 Beginning in late fall, you can visit the CBC website to search for a circle near you.
 You can also contact your local bird club or state ornithological society to inquire about CBCs being held in your area.
-As of the 2012-2013 season, there is no required fee to participate in a CBC!
+There is no required fee to participate in a CBC!